 PP Holds Narrow Lead Ahead of May 17 Vote

-With just one month to go before the Andalusia elections 2026, the latest Andalusia election polls point to a familiar political landscape—yet one balanced on a knife edge.
+With just one month to go, the latest Andalusia regional election 2026 polls show point to a familiar political landscape—yet one balanced on a knife edge.

 Spain’s largest autonomous community appears poised to renew conservative leadership under Juanma Moreno, but only by the slimmest of margins.